Designing Accessible Error Toast Notifications

 }

-2. Store document.activeElement reference before toast mount.
+2. Store document.activeElement before the toast mounts.

 Auto-Dismiss Timing and WCAG 2.2.2 Compliance